 |Awards||MA (Master of Arts in Social Sciences (International Relations and Regional Studies))|

-There are 15 tuition waivers available for top ranked applicants (regardless of citizenship) in 2021.
+There are 13 tuition waivers available for top ranked applicants in 2023, including 5 tuition waivers for EU/EEA/Swiss applicants, 8 tuition waivers for other applicants (regardless of citizenship).

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.